eemeli/yaml/README.md

 # YAML <a href="https://www.npmjs.com/package/yaml"><img align="right" src="https://badge.fury.io/js/yaml.svg" title="npm package" /></a><a href="https://travis-ci.org/eemeli/yaml"><img align="right" src="https://travis-ci.org/eemeli/yaml.svg?branch=master" title="Build status" /></a>

 `yaml` is a JavaScript parser and stringifier for [YAML](http://yaml.org/), a human friendly data serialization standard.
 It supports both parsing and stringifying data using all versions of YAML, along with all common data schemas.
-As a particularly distinguishing feature, `yaml` fully supports reading and writing comments in YAML documents.
+As a particularly distinguishing feature, `yaml` fully supports reading and writing comments and blank lines in YAML documents.

 The library is released under the ISC open source license, and the code is [available on GitHub](https://github.com/eemeli/yaml/).
 It has no external dependencies, and is usable in both browser and node environments.